Pegasus

 jarallax-cover

-Pegasus 🦄 is an awesome blog engine written in C# built with .NET 5 and ASP.NET Core.
+Pegasus 🦄 is an awesome blog engine written in C#, built with .NET 9, ASP.NET Core, and Angular.
 I built it myself, it's my baby.
-If you're interested to learn more about this project continue reading.
+If you're interested in learning more about it, continue reading.

 Features